georgelza/dockerimagebuilding/README.md

 - 2. -> build-ubuntu-os-openjdk11

+- 3. -> build-hadoop-openjdk11

 - Note, I know there is a openjdk:11-jdk-slim-buster (and others) image, but I wanted to build my own for the purpose of the example and research...

+- Some Random commands:

     docker image history <image name:tag>
     docker build --target <stage name> -t <image name:tag> .

-- 3. -> build-hadoop-openjdk11

 ### References